Lists of VPNs for Your Consideration

 Modifying a list from a comprehensive and reliable source

-The basic source we will use to create a list of VPNs that merit further consideration is the previously noted “Detailed Comparison Chart” at https://thatoneprivacysite.net/vpn-comparison-chart/.
+The basic source we will use to create a list of VPNs that merit further consideration is the previously noted “Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy.

 It is important to note that the “Detailed Comparison Chart” appears to be non-biased.
 I scoured the website and can find no links to VPN affiliate program commissions.
 Thus, there seems to be no monetary incentive that might bias the information presented in the “Detailed Comparison Chart.”
 Furthermore, several other sites refer their users to the “Detailed Comparison Chart.”
 Hence, this VPN information source commands the respect of its peers.
 In my examination of the website I have found no reason to doubt the trustworthiness or accuracy of the information about VPNs that is presented there.

-The superlative and unrivaled value of the VPN comparison charts of the thatoneprivacysite.net website as compared to the VPN review websites is based on the fact that the data presented in the charts is objective.
+The superlative and unrivaled value of the VPN comparison charts on the VPN Comparison by That One Privacy Guy web page as compared to the VPN review websites is based on the fact that the data presented in the charts is objective.
 The reported parameters of each VPN are not based on a reviewer’s opinions but rather on the actual and verifiable characteristics of each VPN.

 Information about a VPN is gathered and each parameter for the VPN is then assigned a pass, fail or warning grade.
 Importantly, these grades (in the form of Green, Red and Yellow “flags”) are assigned systematically by defined criteria that are applied equally and impartially to all VPNs.